sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 client_assertion

-> The value of the signed client authentication JWT generated as described below.
+> The value of the signed Client authentication JWT generated as described below.
 The Relying Party must generate a new assertion JWT for each call to the token endpoint.